In a long and varied career, I have spent a few decades in coaching, sales, sales management, IT, and running my own businesses.

-How to Easily Make Sales Appointments Over the Phone
+How to Approach Sales Customers on the Phone

-If you are new to sales or have been around sales for years, you may often have been given a list of previous customers, or just a list of buyers and decision makers to make sales appointments with.
+If you are new to B2B sales or have been around sales for years, you may often have been given a list of previous customers or just a list of buyers and decision-makers to make sales appointments with.
 This should be fairly straightforward, but it can sometimes go wrong.
 Here are a few tips to set you on the right path when booking sales appointments.

-You may have often heard the phrase that ‘sales’ is a ‘numbers game'.
-In other words you need ‘sell’ your product or service to a lot of prospective customers before you unearth a small percentage of those people that actually become customers.
+You may have often heard that ‘sales’ is a ‘numbers game'.
+In other words, you need to ‘sell’ your product or service to a lot of prospective customers before you unearth a small percentage of those people that actually become customers.
 The first step in the numbers game is often to contact people by phone to make a sales appointment.

 This key, first contact with any prospect cannot be overstated–the more successful you are at setting up sales appointments, the more of those prospects you are likely to convert into customers down the line.
-So, the higher the percentage of appointments you make over the phone should in, in theory, exponentially increase your overall sales.
-At this initial stage of the numbers game you need be consistently raising the ratio of ‘Appointments gained’ to ‘Appointments rejected’..
+So, the higher the percentage of appointments you make over the phone should, in theory, exponentially increase your overall sales.
+At this initial stage of the numbers game, you need to be consistently raising the ratio of ‘appointments gained’ to ‘appointments rejected.’
 The honest truth is that you will always get a lot more rejections than acceptances – that‘s why it called a numbers game.

-When you are trying to make a face-to-face appointment with a prospective client over the phone, apply these simple tips which should help you ‘up your batting average’ and get in front of more customers, more often.
+When you are trying to make a face-to-face appointment with a prospective client over the phone, applying these simple tips should help you ‘up your batting average’ and get in front of more customers more often.

 - Tell them your name and who you are.
 Be brief and do this right at the beginning of the call.